jw1984/Telepathic-Immortal/README.md

 voice templates.
 Microphone-derived frequency values are used only for temporary game control and visualization.

+## Children’s Privacy

+Telepathic-Immortal is an experimental, general-audience art and game project.
+It is not designed, marketed, or directed specifically to children under 13.

+The application does not intentionally request a user’s:

+* Name
+* Age or date of birth
+* Email address
+* Mailing address
+* Account information
+* Photograph
+* Audio upload
+* Other user-submitted personal information

+The microphone-enabled pages are designed to process live microphone input temporarily within the user’s browser for game control and visual effects.
+They are not designed to create audio recordings, retain microphone audio, upload microphone audio, identify speakers, or create voiceprints.

+Children under 13 should not activate a microphone-enabled feature without the supervision and permission of a parent or legal guardian.
+The microphone should not be activated where another person’s private conversation could be captured unless everyone involved has agreed.

+This project currently does not include user accounts, advertising, behavioral tracking, user uploads, stored microphone recordings, voice authentication, or age and birth-date collection.

+This section describes the project’s intended design and data practices.
+It is not a claim, certification, or guarantee that the project complies with every requirement of the Children’s Online Privacy Protection Act or any other law.

+The project’s privacy and legal requirements must be reviewed again before adding features such as accounts, advertising, analytics, persistent identifiers, user uploads, stored recordings, cloud audio processing, child-directed marketing, or collection of personal information.

 Do not modify this project to identify or authenticate individuals from their voices without obtaining a separate legal and privacy review.